kons-9/shapechangeable-computer/README.md

 #### Reply for request confirmed coordinate
 ##### Explanation
+this packet is reply for request confirmed coordinate packet.

 ##### Implementation
+If the system receive this packet, system will check the global source address of packet.
+And if it is from a node which is in the same local network and is not confirmed, the packet has information of nodes which is next to the node. otherwise,  the packet is only used by confirmed node.

 Data form is like this:

 is confirmed(8) | id(16) | x(16) | y(16) | id(16) | ...